hunar4321/top-down-prediction/README.md

 # Guess Pattern (MineClear)

 Suppose you are in an exam and you have to answer a set of True or False questions.
-Also, suppose you do not know the correct answers to any of the questions (because they seem nonsense to you).
-In this situation, all you can do is random guessing and normally your resulted score is around 50% by chance.
-Let’s say the teacher who marks your work gives you many more trials to answer the same set of questions.
+Also, suppose you do not know the correct answers to any of the questions.
+In this situation, all you can do is random guessing and normally your score will be around 50%.
+Let’s say the teacher who marks your work gives you many more trials to answer the same set of the questions.
 Also, he/she shows you your total score at the end of each trial.
 What will you do to reach the perfect score with a minimal number of trials?

 Play the brain puzzle game online: